reilem/Haskell-Useful/README.md

 ### Monad Class ###

+`return`: Allows pure values to be put back into a wrapped value state.
+Useful for when you're working with generic monads.
-`>>=`: Allows wrapped values to be applied to functions that takes a regular value and return the new wrapped value.
+`>>=`: Allows wrapped values to be applied to functions that take regular values and return the new wrapped values.
 ```haskell
 class Monad m where
   return :: a -> m a